 Our free film Mighty Times: The Children’s March tells the story of how, in 1963, young people in Alabama banded together to protest segregation—and won significant victories.

-In the Fall 2020 story “School as Sanctuary,” TT Senior Writer Cory Collins highlights educators, school leaders and advocates who pushed to gain stronger protections for immigrant students and their families.
+In the Fall 2020 story “School as Sanctuary,” LFJ Senior Writer Cory Collins highlights educators, school leaders and advocates who pushed to gain stronger protections for immigrant students and their families.
 The accompanying toolkit provides concrete ways you can take action to support immigrant students and families in your school community.

-And “Responding to Hate and Bias in the West,” a story by TT Senior Writer Coshandra Dillard published in the Spring 2020 issue, explains how a group of parents and caregivers worked together to fight racism in their children’s Las Vegas school.
+And “Responding to Hate and Bias in the West,” a story by LFJ Senior Writer Coshandra Dillard published in the Spring 2020 issue, explains how a group of parents and caregivers worked together to fight racism in their children’s Las Vegas school.